 If you cannot afford to eat on that terrace, do not despair, there is another beautiful one close by called the Foreigner’s club.
 Do not be put off by the name.

 It has the same views and you are welcome to pop in for a coffee or a drink.
 They serve light lunches during lunch time and evening meals at night followed by dancing on their wonderful terrace.
 We had a coffee and could not help looking at the views.

 Sorrento is an all-year resort and is pleasant to visit at any time of the year.
 Many hotels, shops and restaurants stay open.

 For evening entertainment, there is a wonderful folk evening at the local theatre where you can see Tarantella dancing and sing along to your favourite Neapolitan songs.
+We watched the performance after dinner.
+It was really good.
 They tell the stories of their traditions through song and dance.
 You will be greeted with a welcome drink and plenty of entertainment.

 Train station in Sorrento

 This is located opposite Piazza Lauro.
 Trains from here only go to Naples stopping off at many towns along the coast.
 Buses leave from here for Positano and the Amalfi coast.
 You have to buy your ticket at the tabacchi shop inside the station before you get on.

 There will be a long queue of people with the same idea but don’t worry they usually put on more buses.
 Get on as quickly as you can otherwise you may be left standing.
 There is another way to see the Amalfi Coast and the best way is on foot.
 Don’t worry private transport will take you to Nocelle along the Amalfi Coast where you can enjoy a trek on the Path of the Gods walking trail with incredible views and breathtaking scenery.